navneetpal01/DocShaper/README.md

 ## Contributions
 DocShaper is licensed under the MIT License see the LICENSE file for more information.
 All contributions to the app is welcome.
-Feel free to report any issues and create pull requests for any issues or pull requests
+Feel free to report any issues and create pull requests for any issues or pull requests.

-.